Updated Fall 2020

 Typically the prospectus director and the two anticipated readers constitute the future dissertation committee.

-Participation of non-Departmental faculty on prospectus committees is encouraged but restricted thus:
+Participation of non-Laney Graduate School faculty and/or non-University faculty on prospectus committees is encouraged but restricted thus:

-Permission to include non-University faculty must be received from the Director of Graduate Studies.
-Participation of non-University faculty on the prospectus committee will be in addition to three faculty from Emory.
-(If non-University faculty will also be asked to serve on the dissertation committee, permission must be received from the Director of Graduate Studies and from the Laney Graduate School.
-Participation of non-University faculty on the dissertation committee will be in addition to three Laney Graduate School faculty.)
+Permission to include non-Laney Graduate School faculty and/or non-University faculty must be received from the Director of Graduate Studies.
+Participation of non-Laney Graduate School faculty and/or non-University faculty on the prospectus committee will be in addition to three faculty from Emory.
+(If non-Laney Graduate School faculty and/or non-University will also be asked to serve on the dissertation committee, permission must be received from the Director of Graduate Studies and from the Laney Graduate School.
+Participation of non-Laney Graduate School faculty and/or non-University on the dissertation committee will be in addition to three Laney Graduate School faculty.)

 Once the prospectus committee has been formed, the student is expected to work closely with its members in drawing up the prospectus.
-The prospectus is a brief explanation of the projected dissertation, outlining the proposed research, defining its validity as a dissertation subject, and suggesting the principal sources to be employed (maximum length of 10 pages plus bibliography).
-At least two weeks before the date of the prospectus meeting, the written document is to be turned in to the graduate coordinator for reproduction, along with a completed form certifying by their signatures that the three members of the dissertation committee consider the prospectus "ready to defend."
-Copies of the prospectus will then be made available in the History office.
+The prospectus is a brief explanation of the projected dissertation, outlining the proposed research, defining its validity as a dissertation subject, and suggesting the principal sources to be employed (plus bibliography).
+At least two weeks before the date of the prospectus meeting, the written document is to be turned in to the graduate degree program coordinator, along with a completed draft approval form certifying by their initials that the prospectus committee considers the prospectus "ready to defend."
+A prospectus announcement will then be made to the department.

 The prospectus meeting is a public presentation and defense of the dissertation project, based on the written prospectus which has been distributed in advance.
 The candidate will introduce the subject briefly and then entertain questions from the committee and the audience.
 After a suitable length of time, the audience will be dismissed, including faculty members who are not on the prospectus committee, and the candidate will be asked to step out of the room while the prospectus committee confers.
 They will then invite the candidate to join them and discuss with the candidate any concerns they may have about the proposal.